GSK, Sanofi, Haleon slump on Zantac litigation concerns | Business

 GSK, Sanofi, Haleon slump on Zantac litigation concerns

-Shares in GSK, Sanofi and Haleon fell sharply on Thursday, following declines earlier this week, amid growing concerns about U.S. litigation over a heartburn drug that was pulled from the market in 2020 for containing a probable carcinogen.
+Zantac, originally marketed by an erstwhile version of the company now called GSK, has been sold by several companies since the late 1990s including Pfizer, Johnson & Johnson (J&J), Boehringer Ingelheim and Sanofi.
+That "may make third parties liable ahead of any Haleon exposure," the Haleon spokesperson added.

-Shares in GSK, Sanofi and Haleon fell sharply on Thursday, following declines earlier this week, amid growing concerns about U.S. litigation over a heartburn drug that was pulled from the market in 2020 for containing a probable carcinogen.
-By early afternoon, GSK shares had tumbled 13.8% from their closing price on Friday, Sanofi's stock was down 18.8% in that time and Haleon's had fallen 15.9%.
+Shares in GSK, Sanofi and Haleon fell sharply on Thursday, following declines earlier this week, amid growing investor concerns about U.S. litigation focused on a heartburn drug that contained a probable carcinogen.
+Around 1400 GMT, GSK shares were down 6.8%, Sanofi's were down 6.9% and Haleon's down 5.6%.

-After alerting the public to the presence of a probable carcinogen in heartburn drug Zantac in 2019, the following year the U.S. health regulator requested makers of all versions of the treatment to withdraw their products from the market.
-More than 2,000 legal cases related to the medicine have now been filed in the United States, according to Credit Suisse analysts, and the first trial begins later this month.
+GSK and Sanofi at various points sold the drug - originally branded as Zantac - which U.S. regulators ordered off the market in 2020.
+Haleon, spun out as an independent listed company last month, comprises consumer health assets once partly owned by GSK.
+The prospect of impending litigation is not new.
+Among other disclosures, the recently-listed Haleon had highlighted the risk of such lawsuits in its prospectus.

+The topic has "arrived in investor consciousness in recent days it seems, but been rumbling on in the background for a few years," Deutsche Bank analysts wrote in a note.
+Zantac became the world’s best selling medicine in 1988 and one of the first-ever drugs to top $1 billion in annual sales.

-"We have never marketed Zantac in any form in the U.S., as Haleon or as GSK consumer healthcare."
-Zantac has been sold by several companies since 1995 and that "may make third parties liable ahead of any Haleon exposure," the spokesperson added.
+"We have never marketed Zantac in any form in the U.S., as Haleon or as GSK consumer healthcare," the person said.
+Zantac, originally marketed by an erstwhile version of the company now called GSK, has been sold by several companies since the late 1990s including Pfizer, Johnson & Johnson (J&J), Boehringer Ingelheim and Sanofi.

+That "may make third parties liable ahead of any Haleon exposure," the Haleon spokesperson added.
+"Pfizer, which has not sold a Zantac product in more than 15 years and did so only for a limited period of time, will continue to defend itself vigorously," a Pfizer spokesperson told Reuters via email.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)